sminliwu/sminliwu.github.io/_drafts/re-engaging-ravelry-2.md

 tags: knitting handcraft-industry knitwear-design ravelry

 ---
 It's been over a year since Ravelry updated their website, introducing severe accessibility problems with their theme.
+While I'm privileged to not be physically affected by the changes to the site, too many people have been harmed with migraines and seizures triggered by the site's visuals.
+I've had several hard lessons in

 The statement currently on my Ravelry designer profile page: